dicook/Data_Modelling_and_Computing/content/_index.md

 ## Schedule

 - Lectorials: Wed 11-1 (G54 - LTB Bldg 92), F 10-12 (G81 - LTB Bldg 92)
+- Note: ED is used for reading and lab exercise quizzes and assignment turn in.
+Only your name and email is stored in this system.

 ## Consultation times